 - Modernize your floor plan: Open up your floor plan with properly designed and implemented load-bearing wall modifications.

-- Additions: Sometimes the best way to remodel is to also add-on or even just bump-out 2 or 3 feet to really add some increased options to your remodel.
+- Additions: Sometimes the best way to remodel is to also add-on or even just bump-out several feet to really add some increased options to your remodel.

 - Outdoor entertainment patio areas, outdoor kitchens, masonry fire pits/fireplaces/pizza ovens, etc.